 Speak to a Baltimore hit and run accident attorney if you sustain injuries in a hit and run accident.
-In Maryland, a hit and run accident is defined as a collision where one of the vehicles involved in the crash leaves the scene of the accident shortly after the collision.
+In Baltimore, a hit and run accident is defined as a collision where one of the vehicles involved in the crash leaves the scene of the accident shortly after the collision.
 In a hit and run accident, the driver of the car that has been hit mostly cannot identify the other vehicle that hit them.
 You may have the eligibility to receive compensation for the damages and losses that you sustain.
 The team at Pinder Plotkin are here to help.

 If you have been involved in a hit and run and accident call our Baltimore auto accident lawyers at the law firm of Pinder Plotkin to schedule a consultation so that we can discuss how to handle your case.

 What Are Some of The Most Common Hit and Run Accidents?

 There are several types of hit and run accidents.
 The most common type of hit and run accident is when the at-fault driver may have been driving under the influence, using their phones while driving or driving while doing something they should not have been doing.
 After causing an accident, the driver then panics and leaves the scene.

 Another type of hit and run accident is when a driver cuts another vehicle off on the road and they cause a chain reaction that results in an accident.
 The driver who has cut off the first vehicle may be unaware that their actions caused and an accident and they may then drive off.